aggnostos/seedex-docs/en/developer-guide/seedex-agent.md

 ## Requirements

-* Go 1.22, for the build of the link API.
+* Go 1.22, to build the Link API.
 * shfmt 3.13 and shellcheck 0.11, for the lint.
 * A server running Ubuntu 24.04, to install a build.